NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Method

 \subsection{Input Embedding}

 \paragraph{\textbf{Question Embedding}} For a question $Q=\{w_i\}_{i=1}^{n_q}$ that contains $n_q$ words, we first tokenize it and initialize the tokens with pre-trained GloVe \cite{pennington2014glove} embeddings.
-The sequence is then fed into a single-layer bidirectional Long Short-Term Memory network (biLSTM) \cite{hochreiter1997long} for word-level context encoding.
+The sequence is then fed into a single-layer biLSTM \cite{hochreiter1997long} for word-level context encoding.
 Each word feature $\mathbf{w}_i$ is represented by the concatenation of the forward and backward hidden states of the biLSTM, denoted as:

 and the question embedding is represented as $\mathbf{Q}\in \mathbb{R}^{n_q\times d}$.

 \paragraph{\textbf{Visual Feature Extraction}}